Vegan Butterscotch Millionaire’s Shortbread

 - Perfect with a cuppa!

-Vegan chocolate: I’d recommend using a vegan milk chocolate if you can get your hands on it such as Nomo but if not, a good quality vegan dark chocolate will work too!
+- Vegan chocolate: I’d recommend using a vegan milk chocolate if you can get your hands on it such as Nomo but if not, a good quality vegan dark chocolate will work too!
+You can also make your vegan milk chocolate if preferred.

 (full recipe and instructions in the recipe card at the end of this page)